zieren/eltern-emailer/text.md

 * **Saves time**<br>
 You see new information immediately, including attachments.
 * **Supports multiple parents**<br>
-Emails can be sent to multiple receivers via regular email forwarding.
+Emails can be sent to multiple receivers.
 There is no issue with one parent resetting a message's `unread` status for the other parent.
 * **Supports the student**<br>
 General information such as substitution plan updates and upcoming events can be sent to the student or even to other parents.
 * **Integrates with email based workflows**<br>